shimniok/esp_wroom_32_a2dpsink/README.md

 | GPIO26    | BCK          |

 If the internal DAC is selected, analog audio will be available on GPIO25 and GPIO26.
 The output resolution on these pins will always be limited to 8 bit because of the internal structure of the DACs.

+Connect an LED anode to GPIO33 through a suitable resistor to ground to act as a bluetooth status indicator.
+It blinks in different patterns to indicate connected, unconnected, connecting, and paused status.

 ### Configure the project